funatsufumiya/zig-delve-hello-world/README.md

 # zig-delve-hello-world

-Tiny example of using [delve](https://github.com/Interrupt/delve-framework) as external library.
+Tiny example of using [Delve Framework](https://github.com/Interrupt/delve-framework) as an external library.

 Tested with Zig 0.13.0.